Hi.

 Welcome to the English part of my personal website.

 My name is Konstantin Asimonov, and I write books.
 I started my first novel during Covid, liked it, and since then I have been trying to write more.
 In 2022, I’ve decided to gradually transition from Russian to English.
 I began by translating some of the already-written short stories and novels.
-Eventually, I will write in English as well.
+Now, I am writing in English as well.

 My third novel is currently being written.